akleroy/phangs_imaging_scripts/README.md

 With the start of the large program, we have changed conventions.
 Now because various file naming conventions have changed.
-Moving forward, we will just start going with 7m_1 7m_2 and so on, with an entry in the ms_file_key.txt for each observation.
+Moving forward, we will just start going with "7m_1", "7m_2", "12m_1", and so on.
+We put an entry in the ms_file_key.txt for each observation.

 GETTING THE DATA INTO SHAPE FOR IMAGING